 At TorrentFreak we have been keeping a close eye on the torrent ecosystem for more than a decade, but never have we seen so many large sites going offline in such a short period.

 TorrentHound follows the ‘example’ of KickassTorrents and Torrentz, which went offline in July and August respectively.
-This means that three sites from our top 10 most-visited torrent sites, are now gone.
+This means that three sites from our top 10 best-visited torrent sites, are now gone.

 Neither Torrentz nor TorrentHound have commented in detail on their surprise shutdowns.
 However, the fact that they followed shortly after KickassTorrents’ alleged operators were inducted by the U.S. Department of Justice, may not be a total coincidence.